High-dimensional estimation with geometric constraints: Observations : consequences and examples

 where $g \sim N(0,1)$.
 Substituting this into Theorem~\ref{thm: main} or Theorem~\ref{thm: cone}, we can bound the error of estimation in terms of $f$, the magnitude of signal $\|x\|_2$, and the local mean width of $K$; we are leaving this to the interested reader.

 It is important and surprising that our estimation procedure---computing $\xhat$ from the observations $y_i$---does not depend on the function $f$.
 In words, \begin{quote} {\em Any knowledge of the non-linearity $f$ defining the observations $y_i$ is not needed to estimate $x$ from these observations.} \end{quote} The quality of estimation must of course depend on $f$, and the exact dependence is encoded in the parameters $\mu$, $\sigma$ and $\eta$ in \eqref{eq: mu sigma eta nonlinear}.
 However, one does not need to know $f$ exactly to compute reasonable bounds for these parameters.

-In fact, in Section~\ref{ssec: upper vs lower} we derive uniform error bounds for a fairly large class of functions $f$.
+Roughly, $\sigma$ and $\eta$, which play a similar role to a noise level, are well upper bounded if $f(g)$ does not have extremely heavy tails.
+On the other hand, $\mu$ which plays a role similar to signal strength, can be lower-bounded when $f$ is monotonically increasing (although this is not necessary).
+A notable exception is when $f$ is an even function and $\mu = 0$.
+In that case, the method of signal estimation described in this paper would be inappropriate.
+In Section~\ref{ssec: upper vs lower} we give a more precise treatment bounding these parameters, and thus derive uniform error bounds for a fairly large class of functions $f$.